Oneo64/Starlattice/Characters/Alv.md

 ## Appearance
 Alv has medium-length brown hair that is slightly wavy, blue eyes, and a thin nose.
 He has tanned skin.

-Alv wears a beige trench coat, dark pants, and a grey pair of boots.
+Alv wears a beige overcoat, dark pants, and a grey pair of boots.
 Alv also owns a suit of exploration power armor.

 #### Modules in Alv's power armor
  - **Power:** Portable Crystal Reactor